Virus vs Malware vs Ransomware: What’s the Difference in 2019?

 Antivirus software can remove most malware programs before they damage your device, but you must keep it up-to-date so it can recognize the latest threats.

 The best way to prevent viruses, malware, and ransomware is to use a VPN and a quality antivirus program.
+For an in-depth explanation of the differences between the two, you can refer to our guide.

 Malware, viruses, and ransomware have the potential to destroy your files, slow your system, and cause your device to crash.
 Hackers can even use malware to steal your identity or commit fraud.